 Random read-ahead is a technique that predicts when pages might be needed soon based on pages already in the buffer pool, regardless of the order in which those pages were read.
 If 13 consecutive pages from the same extent are found in the buffer pool, InnoDB asynchronously issues a request to prefetch the remaining pages of the extent.
-This feature was initially turned off in MySQL 5.5.
+This feature was initially removed from InnoDB starting with InnoDB Plugin 1.0.4 and turned off with MySQL 5.5.
 It is available once again starting in MySQL 5.1.59 and 5.5.16 and higher, turned off by default.
-To enable this feature, set the configuration variable innodb\random\read\ahead.
+To enable this feature, set the configuration variable innodb random read ahead.